opea-project/docs/developer-guides/docbuild.rst

 This uses git commands to synchronize the new content with what's already published and will delete files in the publishing repo's **latest** folder that are no longer needed.
-New or changed files from the newly-generated HTML content are added to the GitHub pages publishing repo.
-The public site at https://opea-project.github.io will be updated by the `GitHub pages system
+New or changed files from the newly-generated HTML content are pushed to the GitHub pages publishing repo.
+The public site at https://opea-project.github.io will be automatically updated by the `GitHub pages system
 <https://guides.github.com/features/pages/>`_, typically within a few
 minutes.